All-optical non-linear chiral ultrafast magnetization dynamics driven by circularly polarized magnetic fields: Discussion

-Indeed, we have demonstrated that the recently developed scenario of spatially isolated femtosecond B-fields \cite{Blanco:2019, Sederberg:2020,Sederberg:2020b,Jana:2021} opens the path to the ultrafast manipulation of magnetization dynamics by purely precessional effects, avoiding the heating due to the E-field or magnetization damping.
-Our numerical results already demonstrate that all-optical switching at the fs time scale can be achieved with circularly polarized B-fields of $275\;\mathrm{T}$.
-However, we believe that our work paves the way towards all-optical switching at even shorter timescales, towards the attosecond regime.
-Recent works in the generation of ultrafast structured pulses in high-order harmonic generation \cite{HernandezGarcia:2017, delasHeras:2022}, or in tailoring ultrafast B-fields with the orbital angular momentum of light \cite{Watzel:2022} might provide the route towards even shorter, spatially-isolated, B-fields.
+Finally, our work demonstrates that the recently developed scenario of spatially isolated fs B-fields \cite{Blanco:2019, Sederberg:2020,Sederberg:2020b,Jana:2021} opens the path to the ultrafast manipulation of magnetization dynamics by purely precessional effects, avoiding thermal effects due to the E-field or magnetization damping.
+Although the spatial decoupling of the intense B-field from the E-field using fs structured pulses is technologically challenging, it is granted by the rapid development of intense ultrafast laser sources, from the infrared (800 nm, 375 THz), to the mid-infrared (4$\mu$m - 40 $\mu$m, 75 - 7 THz) \cite{Shumakova:2016vj,Gollner2021, Elu:2021wra}.
+Thinking forward, we believe that our work paves the way towards induced all-optical magnetization dynamics at even shorter timescales, towards the sub-femtosecond regime.
+Recent works in the generation of ultrafast structured pulses in high-order harmonic generation \cite{HernandezGarcia:2017, HernandezGarcia:2017b, delasHeras:2022} may open the route towards such ultrafast control.\\

-From the technological viewpoint, we believe that the reported phenomenon can be exploited to generate THz electric currents via the inverse spin Hall effect, that would emit electromagnetic THz radiation \cite{Seifert:2022}.
-In addition, our work also suggests an alternative configuration for magnetic resonance, where the magnetization lies in the plane of the circularly polarized radio frequency excitation, on the THz range (0.3 to 30 THz).
-Such source could be obtained by free electron laser beams \cite{Salen:2019}.